MikeSusutZZ/Project-Quazar/README.md

 <h2 id="about-the-project"> :pencil: About The Project</h2>

-Project Quazar is a multiplayer space shooter game designed by the talented students at BCIT's Programming Paradigms Option.
+Project Quazar is a multiplayer space shooter game designed by students in BCIT's CST Programming Paradigms Option.
 Built on the innovative Phoenix Framework and powered by Elixir and JavaScript, this game lets you pilot a variety of unique ships, unleash powerful bullets, and battle it out for the top spot on the leaderboard.
-Dive into the action and connect with players around the globe in this high-energy, galactic showdown!
+Dive into the action and connect with other players around the globe in this galactic showdown!

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 <h2 id="instructions"> :video_game: User Instructions</h2>

-Welcome to the interstellar arena of **Project Quazar**!
-Here's how to get started:
+Welcome Cadet, here's how to get started:

 ### Starting the Game